Rugby League World Cup: 1935–1960: Establishment and triennial competitions

-1960–1974: Sporadic competitions
+1960–1977: Sporadic competitions

 After a disappointing attendances in 1960, the World Cup would not be played for another eight years.
 The competition had been scheduled to be held in France in 1965, this time with the inclusion of the South African team.
-However, after an unsuccessful tour of Australia, the French withdrew, effectively postponing the tournament until 1968, when Australia and New Zealand hosted and the World Cup Final made a return.
+However, after an unsuccessful tour of Australia, the French withdrew, effectively postponing the tournament until 1968, when Australia and New Zealand hosted and the World Cup final made a return.

 The World Cup found more success in the 70s with four tournaments being played.
 The first, the 1972 World Cup where the final was contested between Great Britain and Australia ended 10–10, and the title was awarded to Great Britain by virtue of their superior record in the qualifiers.
 Great Britain were captained by Welshman Clive Sullivan who was the first black player to captain any British national sports team.
 The final at the Stade de Gerland in Lyon witnessed what is (as of 2021) the last British team to win the Rugby League World Cup.

-1975–1990s: No host nations

-In 1975, the competition underwent a radical overhaul.
-It was decided to play matches on a home and away basis around the world instead of one host nation and the Great Britain team was split into England and Wales meaning that the tournament would be increased from the four teams of previous tournaments to five, this number also taking part in the two future internationally held tournaments.
+In 1975, the competition underwent a radical overhaul with the tournament being held across multiple confederations.
+Great Britain was split into England and Wales due to Wales wanting to showcase the high level of talent they had on offer that year (no Scottish or Irish players made the original Great Britain squad).
+This resulted in the tournament increasing from four teams to five for the first time.
 There was not a final held to decide the champions of the 1975 tournament and so Australia won by virtue of topping the group standings.
-As Australia had not beaten England in that tournament a 'final challenge match' was hastily arranged which Australia would win 25–0.
+As Australia had not beaten England in that tournament a final challenge match was hastily arranged which Australia would win 25–0.

-In 1977 it was decided that Great Britain should once more compete as a single entity.
+In 1977, Great Britain competed again as a single entity.
 Although the final between Australia and Great Britain was a closely fought affair, public interest in the tournament waned due to the continuing tinkering with the format and it was not held again until the mid-1980s.